sandip-sharma1/ExpanseVault/README.md

 this is the default database configuration i have used during development.

 step 2--->Make sure that all the requirements for this project  are installed

+you will need to set the database configuration same as the given configuration to make this work.....otherwise there might be some issues